 - In "The One with the Prom Video," Joey buys Chandler a gaudy bracelet, and hilarity ensues.

 - Rachel does this with nearly every gift she gets apparently, swapping it the day after and pretending a big dog ran off with it, or something similar.

 - There's also the episode where Rachel and Monica pretend to both want to keep a hideous work of art made by Phoebe, while they both try to get rid of it when she's away.

-- On the The King of Queens Doug and Carrie receive a hideous painting of them for their anniversary from their friends Deacon and Kelly.
-They pretend to love it but secretly try to get rid of it.
-It turns out Deacon and Kelly intentionally gave them a horrible present so they would be allowed to get rid of an unwanted gift Doug and Carrie had given them.
+- On The King of Queens, Doug and Carrie receive a hideous painting of themselves for their anniversary from their friends Deacon and Kelly.
+They pretend to love it, but secretly try to get rid of it.
+It turns out Deacon and Kelly had intentionally given them a horrible present so they would be allowed to get rid of an unwanted gift that Doug and Carrie had previously given them.